amaillo/MH-Pointers-Tool/README.md

 ## Installation (Windows and Linux)

 Download the latest package.
-For Windows you will also need visual c++ runtime 2015-2022.
+For Windows you will also need visual c++ runtime 2015-2022 and for Linux you will need Nodegui installed.

 ## Building from source